dennyArfansyah/dennyArfansyah/README.md

 ### 🧪 Currently Building

-Personal projects in Swift/SwiftUI, like **SwiftDigest** (A privacy-first newsletter digest reader for iOS developers).
+Personal projects in Swift/SwiftUI, like **SwiftDigest** (A privacy-first newsletter digest reader for iOS developers) and **62Pedia** (An app to knowing Indonesia through narrative, history and culture)

 ---